Land Your Dream Job

 • Ask for status updates from your direct reports.
 In addition to getting individual updates, a shareable to-do list for the team is helpful because then you are all aware of where everyone is on shared projects.
 This is a good way to see if team members are collaborating and on schedule to meet deadlines.

-• If you find that someone is unresponsive to emails, reach out to them to see what’s going on.
+• If you find that someone is unresponsive to emails or texts, reach out to them to see what’s going on.
 Strive to be an empathetic leader, particularly during challenging times.

 • Give your staff the opportunity to take on new challenges.
 Keeping them engaged during this time away from the office is especially important for morale.
-Look into virtual conferences, training, and other professional development opportunities that may be beneficial (or encourage them to do this research and bring you their findings).
+Look into virtual conferences, training, and other professional development opportunities that may be beneficial.

 • If punctuality and hours spent at the office were a consideration previously, it’s now a good time to think about better measures of productivity.
 The ability to meet predetermined goals by a deadline is more important than accounting for hours.

-• If COVID-19 affected any programs that were in your direct reports’ goals for the year, make sure that you revisit those goals, paying special attention to how else you might measure progress and success.
+• If COVID-19 affected any programs that were in your direct reports’ goals for the year, make sure that you revisit those goals.
+See how else you can measure progress and success.

 Pro Tip: Working successfully through this unexpected and difficult time is an accomplishment in itself, and should be written up in any reviews.